jtsternberg/Google-Analytics-Top-Content-Widget/readme.md

 1. Upload the `google-analytics-top-posts-widget` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Plugin will prompt you to install the "Google Analytics Dashboard" plugin.
+3. Plugin will prompt you to install the "Google Analytics by Yoast" plugin.
 Install and activate it.
-4. Use the "Google Analytics Dashboard" plugin's settings page to login to your google analytics account.
+4. Use the "Google Analytics by Yoast" plugin's settings page to login to your google analytics account.
 5. On the widgets page, drag the "Google Analytics Top Posts" widget to the desired sidebar.
 6. Update the widget settings and save.